-ROLES AND RESPONSIBILITIES: POLITICAL STRUCTURE AND POLITICAL OFFICE BEARER
+POLITICAL STRUCTURE AND POLITICAL OFFICE BEARER

-Section 53 of the Municipal Systems Act 32 of 2000 stipulates, inter alia, that the respective roles and areas of responsibility of each political structure and political office bearer of the Municipality and of the municipal manager must be defined.
+Section 53 of the Local Government: Municipal Systems Act, No. 32 of 2000 stipulates, inter alia, that the respective roles and areas of responsibility of each political structure and political office bearer of the Municipality and of the Municipal Manager must be defined.
 The roles of the Municipal Council and the Executive Mayor are indicated below.
-Council has no Mayoral Committee.
+The Prince Albert Council has no Mayoral Committee established.